 Under a given set of circumstances, most vehicles are capable of rolling over, however, for a variety of reasons, including the center of gravity of the vehicle, some are prone to roll over based on a simple attempt to maneuver a vehicle.
 In these cases, the auto manufacturer may be liable under a theory of products liability for a manufacturing or design defect.

 If you or someone you love has been injured in a rollover accident, find out how to protect your legal rights and contact us.
 Recovering from injuries in a serious traffic accident, such as a rollover, may take a long time.
 Let us help you focus on your recovery by pursuing your claim on your behalf.
 We will put our legal know how to work for you and ensure you receive the compensation you deserve.
-Please contact us and schedule a free consultation regarding your rollover accident case at (800) 427-7020.
+Please contact us and schedule a free case evaluation regarding your rollover accident case at (800) 427-7020.
 If you prefer to send us an email with an inquiry, please email us.